 The test consists of five 35-minute sections of multiple-choice questions.
 Four of the five sections contribute to the test taker’s score.
 These sections include one reading comprehension section, one analytical reasoning section, and two logical reasoning sections.
 The unscored section, commonly referred to as the variable section, typically is used to pretest new test questions or to preequate new test forms.
 The placement of this section in the LSAT will vary.

 The score scale for the LSAT is 120 to 180.
+This score is for the Reading Comprehension, Analytical Reasoning, & Logical Reasoning sections.
 A 35-minute writing sample is administered at the end of the test.
 The writing sample is not scored by LSAC, but copies are sent to all law schools to which you apply.

 Most students find the LSAT Logic Games to be the most difficult at first.
 However, it’s the easiest section to improve upon because it contains the fewest question types.
 If you create a solid diagram for each game and make the inferences, you’ve just netted yourself 5-7 questions.